Dedicated New York Car Accident Attorneys Serving the Bronx

 A “straightforward” car accident claim may be settled within a few months.
 More complicated cases, however, can take years to resolve.
 The time it takes to reach a settlement may also be prolonged if it becomes necessary to file a lawsuit (although the case can still be settled any time before and even during trial).

-Contact a New York City Car Accident Lawyer Today
+Contact a Bronx New York Car Accident Lawyer Today

 Car crashes can take an immense toll on victims and their families.
 This is especially true when the accident leaves you with serious injuries or results in the loss of a loved one.

-At Maggiano, DiGirolamo & Lizzi, our New York car accident attorneys have been consistently recognized as the best in their field, year after year, by leading publications and organizations.
+At Maggiano, DiGirolamo & Lizzi, our Bronx car accident attorneys have been consistently recognized as the best in their field, year after year, by leading publications and organizations.
 We have received recognition from Super Lawyers, U.S. News & World Report, the Million Dollar Advocates Forum, and more.

 Our car crash lawyers understand the complexities involved in litigating accident cases in New York.
 We put ourselves in your shoes, understand your needs, and handle the difficulties for you so you and your family can focus on getting better.

-Please call (212) 543-1600 today for a free consultation.
-Our car accident lawyers serve clients throughout the five boroughs of New York City and other areas of New York.
+Please call (212) 543-1600 today for a FREE consultation.
+Our Bronx car accident lawyers serve clients throughout the five boroughs of New York City and other areas of New York.